Broken Link Building: A Quick Guide

 If your business’ website has been around for a while, chances are good that you’ve made changes.
 A lot of times, pages on your website have earned backlinks that you didn’t even know about.

-For example, you can spot check articles on authoritative websites by using a chrome extension called Check My Links.
+After you’ve conducted your search using Google’s search operators, then you can check each website for broken links by using a Chrome extension called Check My Links.
 This extension quickly shows you which links are working and which are not.

 If you’re looking for a more advanced approach to finding broken links, you can use a tool like Majestic, Moz, SEMRush, or Ahrefs.
 These tools will all tell you how many links a dead page is getting and what they are.
 Some of these tools even have specific broken link reports which tell you if a linked page has a status code suggesting that it’s no longer there or has been moved.